-About Sabre Resources' Key Projects
+About Sabre Resources

-Sabre Resources is an ASX-listed company (ASX:SBR) focused on the exploration and development of highly-prospective portfolio of nickel sulphide and gold assets in Western Australia, and uranium and base metal prospects in the Northern Territory.
+Sabre Resources is an ASX-listed company (ASX:SBR) focused on the exploration and development of a highly-prospective portfolio of nickel sulphide and gold assets in Western Australia, and uranium and base metal prospects in the Northern Territory.

-The Company's flagship project is the 70% owned Sherlock Bay Nickel-Copper-Cobalt Project - a significant nickel sulphide resource located on granted mining lease, M47/567, 60km east of Roebourne in the highly prospective Pilbara Region of Western Australia (Figure 3).
+The Company's flagship project is the Sherlock Bay Nickel-Copper-Cobalt Project7 - a significant nickel sulphide discovery in Western Australia's highly prospective Pilbara Region (Figure 4).